Admissions Privacy Statement

 We may be required to share information on applicants to certain programmes in the clinical subject areas (Medicine, Dentistry, Health Sciences and Veterinary Science) with external bodies such as the General Medical Council (GMC) or General Dental Council (GDC).
 We may also share information with other external bodies in order to prevent criminal activity, such as fraud.

 We use data about your Ethnicity for monitoring purposes only.
-If you have declared a Disability, we will use this information to enable our Disability Support Team to contact you to let you know of the support they may be able to offer and any reasonable adjustments that may be made for you.
+If you have declared a Disability, we will use this information to enable our Disability Advice and Guidance Team to contact you to let you know of the support they may be able to offer and any reasonable adjustments that may be made for you.

-If you disclose other sensitive information, such as having been in local authority care or being a young adult carer, we may share this information with specialist colleagues within the University whose role is to offer advice and support.
+If you disclose other sensitive information, such as having been in local authority care or factors that may have disrupted your education such as being a young adult carer, we may share this information with specialist colleagues within the University whose role is to offer advice and support.

 The length of time that we keep your data will depend on the outcome of your application to us.
 If your application for study is successful and you go on to register as a student, your application will form part of your student record and will therefore be kept for up to six years after you graduate or otherwise leave the University.

 If your application for study is unsuccessful, your data will be kept for up to six years from the date of your application being unsuccessful or you having withdrawn your application.